 The UK has exited the European Union and the government has been working on various Bills to create new legislation.
 It has also rolled over quite a number of trade deals, signed new agreements in principle with Australia and New Zealand as well as applying to join the Comprehensive Trans-Pacific Partnership.

-The UK-EU Trade and Co-operation Agreement has been signed.
-With the UK now outside EU Customs Union and Single Market food exporters are subject to many more sanitary and welfare checks and requirements for paperwork.
+The UK-EU agreement has been signed.
+With the UK now outside the EU customs union and single market, food exporters are subject to many more sanitary and welfare checks and requirements for paperwork.
 The UK can choose to deviate from EU regulations as it sees fit - but if that impacts trade and investment with the EU, the trading bloc could choose to impose counter measures.

 The Agriculture Act requires Defra and the statutory Trade and Agriculture Commission to assess the impact of future trade deals on UK food and farming.
 Reports will now be laid before Parliament, alongside the text of proposed trade deals, covering the impact of that deal.
 Advice is supposed to be sought on health aspects too.